Table of contents

 |Area||Average Monthly Car Insurance Premium|

-Based on the chart above, you can see that auto insurance rates in Tucson are slightly less than rates across the rest of Arizona.
+Based on the above chart, auto insurance policies in Tucson are about $7 a month cheaper than in the rest of Arizona.

 Average Car Insurance Rates by Age